chew-z/BluOS-plugin/README.md

 This project is currently work in progress.
 Yet.

-And it is being optimized for my personal use case of [BlueNode 2](https://www.bluesound.com/products/node-2/)
+And it is being optimized for my personal use case of [Bluesound Node](https://www.bluesound.com/products/node/)

 -   streaming radio (mostly SomaFM stations) with TuneIn
 -   streaming radio with Radio Paradise